ogamespec/dolwin-docs/HW/GraphicsSystem/GX.md

 |19|Tex6Coord|30:29|00: not present, 01: direct, 10: 8 bit index, 11: 16 bit index|
 |20|Tex7Coord|32:31|00: not present, 01: direct, 10: 8 bit index, 11: 16 bit index|

+If the index is 0xFF for 8-bit indexes or 0xFFFF for 16-bit indexes, then the vertex with that index is skipped.

 ## Transform Unit (XF)

 TBD.